Message Delivery Modes

 Non-Persistent

-Non-Persistent messaging delivery mode is used to fulfill JMS specification requirements.
+Non-persistent messaging delivery mode is used to fulfill JMS specification requirements.
 It's also used in message promotion and demotion, which is explained in Message Promotion and Demotion.
 Only JMS client applications should use this mode directly when publishing.

 Message Promotion and Demotion

 In the previous discussions of Direct and Persistent (Guaranteed) messaging, both the producers and consumers made use of the same message delivery mode.
-However, it's possible for the producers and consumers to use different message delivery modes, thereby ending up with a hybrid of Direct and Persistent messaging, and this is achieved using message promotion and demotion.
+However, it's possible for the producers and consumers to use different message delivery modes, thereby ending up with a hybrid of Direct and persistent messaging, and this is achieved using message promotion and demotion.

 Message promotion and demotion can introduce several potential drawbacks to your deployment.
 Carefully consider the following limitations before deciding to implement this feature: